libreobjet/open-guide/this_book.md

 >Step 1
 >Print the book in booklet mode.
 You can use a software like *Bookletimposer* for sorting the pages in a correct way.

->Step2
+>Step 2
->Add a cardboard on top of printed booklet to use it as cover
+>Print the

->Step3
+>Step 3
 >Fold pages, including cardboard, in half along the center of shortest axis.

->Step4
+>Step 4
 >Use a minidrill to create holes along the spine.

->Step5
+>Step 5
-Use thread and neddle to bind the book using pre-drilled holes.
+Use thread and neadle to bind the book using pre-drilled holes.

 Open Questions
 -----------------------